How to Share Pride Month with Your Toddler

 Monseeko reminds parents of this example: “You probably wouldn’t take a toddler to see an R-rated movie, so keep in mind the same things for drag shows.
 Not all drag shows are family friendly, but many are!
 Drag Story Hour is a fantastic place to start with kids, and they’re extremely family friendly.
 Even the books for Drag Story Hour are specially chosen and include lots of topics about diversity and inclusion.”

 Before attending a Pride event, remember why the celebration exists.
-Be prepared, as an ally, to listen and learn.
+If you’re an ally, be prepared to listen and learn.
 And dance.
 There will be so much dancing.